What is Foundation Training?

 You will be required to sit the SJT as part of your application.
 The test takes place on two dates each year - December and January - and your medical school determines the date for your university.
 Nottingham students usually sit the test in early December.

-The test consists of 70 multiple choice questions to be answered within two hours and 20 minutes.
+The test currently consists of 70 multiple choice questions to be answered within two hours and 20 minutes.

 The attributes being assessed are: